 My proposal is that the interdisciplinary principles and practices of human-centred design can help address some of the key issues raised during the Indigenous Methods Workshop in Brazil, namely self-determination; creating tangible benefits; holistic thinking; taking interdisciplinary approaches; and building capabilities.
-However, change is needed in the way funding schemes are structured and project proposals assessed to more effectively support such an approach.
+However, change is needed in the way funding schemes are structured and project proposals assessed to support such an approach more effectively.
 In addition, more training is needed for western academics to help them better understand the benefits of interdisciplinary research and how best to undertake such work.

 References